jina-ai/docs/chapters/dashboard/flow.md

 ### Composing a flow

+Drag&Drop the pods to the canvas.
+You can edit a pod's properties by double clicking it

 ![compose flow](flowCompose.gif)

 ### Starting and stopping a flow

+To start a flow click on the start button in the command bar.
+To stop it click on the stop button

 ![start stop flow](startStopFlow.gif)

 ### Importing a flow

+You can import a flow with YAML either in the window for creating a new flow or by clicking at the import flow button in the command bar

 ![import flow](importYML.gif)

 ### Exporting a flow

+You can export a flow either visually as a png or as YAML by clicking the respective buttons in the commandbar

 ![export flow](exportFlow.gif)